Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 Finally, when we assume the \textit{Planck} cosmology and fit only the lensing data, we note significant overpredictions in the cluster abundances and underpredictions in the clustering.
 This presents the clearest message among all of the post-unblinding tests that we have performed: under a \textit{Planck} cosmology, our lensing data vector underpredicts cluster masses, leading to overpredicted abundances and underpredicted clustering amplitudes.
 Given the demonstrated completeness and purity of SDSS RM clusters, as well as the consistency of the mispredictions between the abundance and clustering sectors, the alternative interpretation --- abundance measurements suppressed by a factor of two and clustering measurements inflated by a factor of two --- is unlikely.
-This also helps explain the internal tensions between the different sectors of our data we argued for above.
 The possibility of suppressed cluster lensing signals in our data is particular notable, as this is in line with findings from the DES Y1 cluster cosmology analysis.
-Considered together, we arrive at a stronger case for a significant missing element in our understanding of cluster lensing.
+Considered together, we arrive at a stronger case for a significant missing element in our current understanding of cluster lensing.